Scientific-Computing-Lab/compar/README.md

 ### OpenMP Directives
+The fashion of OMP's directives should be specified in *assets/omp_directives_params.json*

 | Pragma  | Supported Options |
 | ------------- | ------------- |
 | schedule  | <ul> <li>static ([2, 4, 8, 16, 32])</li> <li>dynamic</li> </ul> |

 ### OpenMP Runtime Libraries Routines (RTL)
+The parameters of the OpenMP environment, e.g. the number of threads to be used.
 One should specify th desired RTLs of ComPar in *assets/omp_rtl_params.json*.
 The table below presented currently supported OpenMP runtime libraries routines.

 | RTL  | Supported Options |
 | ------------- | ------------- |
 | omp_set_num_threads  | <ul> <li>[2, 4, 8, 16, 32]</li> </ul> |

-### Environment Parameters

-The parameters of the OpenMP environment, e.g. the number of threads to be used.
-You can see an example for such a file in *assets/env_params.json*.

 ### Run